Code-Institute-Submissions/5km-parks-MP2/README.md

 #### Initial Test
 ![Lighthouse Results](https://github.com/asdub/5km-parks-MP2/blob/master/readme/screenshots/initial_lighthouse_desktop.png "Lighthouse Results")

-1. Best Practices,
+**Best Practices**
-    - Links to cross-origin destinations are unsafe.
+- Issues reported, Links to cross-origin destinations are unsafe.
     [x] Added `rel="noreferrer" to <a> tags.

-    - Requests the geolocation permission on page load [ ] Oversight, I wanted the app to load as quickly as possible.
+- Requests the geolocation permission on page load
+    [-] Oversight, I wanted the app to load as quickly as possible.
 In hindsight, it would be better to have a prompt.

-2. SEO,
+**SEO**
 - Document does not have a meta description.
     [x] Meta tags added to index.html.

 #### Re Test
 ![Lighthouse Results](https://github.com/asdub/5km-parks-MP2/blob/master/readme/screenshots/second_lighthouse.png "Lighthouse Results")

 **Performance**\
-No external frameworks such as bootstrap was used.
+-No external frameworks such as bootstrap was used.
 I believe this helped greatly with performance.

 **Accessibility**\